 For example, a consumer goods brand making high-end fitness blenders may certainly list the motor wattage, touchpad interface, and various pre-programmed cycles built into their product on their website for reference.
 However, what makes their product standout, where the conversion from prospect to advocate happens, is in telling that story of a customer just beginning their fitness journey, how that customer needed tools that worked for them as they embarked on this journey, and how this particular blender has aided them in achieving their goals.

-This personal experience showcases the meaningful relationships that brands can establish by acting as connectors of people first and sellers second.
+This personal experience showcases the meaningful relationships brands can establish by acting as connectors of people first and sellers second.

 So, how can brands make their products personal?

 First and foremost, and we can’t stress this enough, define your audience.
 If you aren’t crystal clear on who you are selling to, it becomes near impossible to create any sort of true personal experiences and connections with those consumers.